 A strange story of murder on the London Underground appeared on the Unexplained Mysteries forum in July 2007.
 It described an art student heading home from central London one night in an empty tube carriage.
 Initially there was only one other passenger, a man in his thirties, but after a few minutes three other people got on board, two men either side of a woman.

 The student decided the trio looked like drug addicts and avoided eye contact with them.
 Then the thirty-something sat down next to her and started talking as if he knew her.
 He whispered ‘Get off at the next stop’ to her.
-She was unsure but did not want to be left on the train with the other three, so she followed the man off at the next station.
+She was unsure but didn't want to be left on the train with the other three, so she followed the man off at the next station.
 As the train rattled out of the station the man explained to her that the woman in the trio was dead: he had seen the two men drag her on to the train with a pair of scissors stuck into the back of her skull.

 The message board loved the ‘creepy’ story, and debated how much blood a pair of scissors would cause when fatally stuck in someone’s head or how a pair of scissors could be used to prop up a body.
 One person helpfully suggested “that woman was a ghost.
 Theres [sic] loads of abondond [sic] stations in london [sic] and many ghosts that live there”.
 Which may be true and to be fair to the forum, quite a few also cried “Urban Legend!”